 The best books for a 1-year-old child can hold their attention with entertaining fun all the way through the book (hopefully).
-The best books in this age range also teach concepts such as counting, colours, the alphabet, daily rituals, kindness, helping, and even sharing.
-But there are a few additional things to think about when choosing a great book for a baby who is moving into toddler-hood.
+The best books in this age range also teach concepts such as counting, colors, the alphabet, daily rituals, kindness, helping, and even sharing.
+But there are a few additional things to think about when choosing a great book for a baby who is moving into toddlerhood.

 - Simple, easy-to-follow stories